sporule/big-data-cluster/README.md

 * /etc/hadoop/kms-site.xml KMS_CONF
 * /etc/hadoop/mapred-site.xml  MAPRED_CONF
 * /opt/hive/conf/hive-site.xml HIVE_SITE_CONF

+### User Configuration

+In **hadoop.env**, you can find a variable call USERS.
+This is the place for you to enter your usernames which will be created in dev-nodes.
+You can also set default password in the variable USERS_PASSWORD.

 ### Application On or Off Configuration

 You can turn on or off some applications by using environment variables, **0** means on and **1** means off.
 You can update the environment variable in the **hadoop.env** file or inject it while starting the containers (through Docker command or docker-compose.yml).
 However, it is good to note that **hadoop.env** will have lower priority. current supported applications are: